The Quick Guide To

 By contrast, most of Europe uses 240V and won’t have enough power to operate in Mexico unless it has dual voltage and you use an adapter.
 You can usually find the voltage information on the device itself, just look for the input number.
 On a laptop, there’ll be a sticker on the brick of your charging cord, and it’ll be on the backside of your smartphone or tablet charger.

-Water is generally NOT safe to drink out of the tap in Mexico.
+Water is generally NOT safe to drink out of the tap in Mexico unless you have a water filtration system.
 Water is usually contaminated for consumption.
 You can brush your teeth, shower, wash your face, wash your produce and wash your dishes.
 However, I would caution you from drinking it straight out of the tap.

 In Mexico, you will see big jugs of water available for sale and refill. (these are called Garrafon in Spanish) and bottled water is sold everywhere and readily available.